HTB

 HIV and transgender care

-For the first time at a BHIVA conference the programme included a lecture, now online as a webcast, that addressed the management needs of HIV positive transgender patients.
+For the first time at a BHIVA conference the programme included a lecture, now online as a webcast, that addressed the management needs of transgender people who are living with HIV.

 The presentation by Asa Radix from the Callen-Lorde community Centre in New York was especially well timed as in 2015 the NHS is at last starting to adopt a non-binary gender approach that might finally end the exclusion of transgender people from public health statistics.